OIT-ADS-Web/vivo_widgets/README.markdown

 ## Configuration

 Widgets uses a very similar ``deploy.properties`` file that is used by VIVO.
-It actually reuses some of the same database connection informaiton, but it also adds a few properties.
+It actually reuses some of the same database connection information, but it also adds a few properties.

 *WidgetsSolr.directory*